 - Vomiting and nausea;

 - Change in bowel habits;

 Your gastroenterologist should diagnose all symptoms for an accurate diagnosis and treatment plan.

 Your Crohn’s doctor relies on various tests to reach a diagnosis:

 - CT scan

-Once diagnosed, Crohn’s disease requires a regimen of medicine to control its symptoms, ranging from antibiotics to immune system suppressors.
-According to the University of Maryland Medical Center, 75 percent of Crohn’s disease sufferers eventually have to undergo surgery, and 38 percent of those patients will experience a recurrence of symptoms.
+Once diagnosed, Crohn’s disease requires a medicine regimen to control its symptoms, ranging from antibiotics to immune system suppressors.

 Preventing Crohn’s Disease Symptoms